moritzmarquardt/MembraneAnalysisToolbox/README.md

 This toolbox contains several methods for analysing Carbon Materials and Membranes.
 It has been developed in the group of Kristyna Pluhackova at the University of Stuttgart.
+It also uses work by Gotthold Fläschner.

 Main Capabilities:
+- TransitionPathAnalysis class with multiple features:
+    - analyse membrane and trajectories using only the traj.xtc and the topol.tpr file
-- Transition analysis for durations and distributions
+    - analyse membrane dimensions and location
-- Transition analysis for path lenght
+    - plot membrane histograms
+    - analyse passages through membrane and their passage time diistribution
+    - calculate the diffusion coefficient for a solvent
+    - calculate the path length through a cubic structure membrane
+- EffectivePoreSizeAnalysis
-- effective pore size measurement
+    - analyse the effective radius of membrane pores

-Doc:
+    - analyse the density of molecules in the pore using kernels

+Usage (how to install and use this python package):

+1) Download or clone this repository
-python package can be installed by downloading this repo and running "pip install [path to package]" in your python environment
-To install the package as editable for development purposes, run "pip install -e [path to package]" in your python environment
+2) run "pip install [path to package]" in your python environment (3) To install the package as editable for development purposes, run "pip install -e [path to package]" in your python environment (--deprecated)
+4) look at examples/ to see how the classes are imported and used